-Indoor rock climbing is finding huge appeal as an adrenaline pumping workout option.
+Indoor rock climbing is finding huge appeal as an adrenaline-pumping workout option.
 As a result, rock climbing gyms are popping up all over the place.
 But you don’t have to wait for a facility to open near you.
-Create your own rock climbing gym in your basement.
-It’ll get the kids off the computer and it will put all of the benefits of the rock climbing workout at your finger tips.
-It’s easier, and more cost effective than you think to set up your very own home rock climbing gym.
+Create your own home climbing wall in your basement.
+It’ll get the kids off the computer and it will put all of the benefits of the home climbing wall workout at your fingertips.
+It’s easier and more cost-effective than you think to set up your very own home climbing wall.
 Here is your essential list.

-The climbing wall will be the center-piece of your home gym.
-You can either build your own from scratch, purchase a do it yourself kit or have the whole thing professionally installed.
-You’ll want a high ceiling (in excess of 8 feet) so the garage or basement is going to be the ideal rock wall location.
+The home climbing wall will be the centrepiece of your home gym.
+You can either build your own home climbing wall from scratch, purchase a do it yourself kit or have the whole thing professionally installed.
+You’ll want a high ceiling (in excess of 8 feet) so the garage or basement is going to be the ideal home climbing wall location.
 You should think in terms of a 45-degree overhang wall.
 It will allow you to train your lock-off and grip strength, power and muscular endurance.

 When selecting the hold for your climbing wall, you’ll want to start with a starter kit that includes a good variety of holds, jugs, bolts, t-nuts and a nut wrench.
 After a few weeks, you can add to this base.
-In addition to t-nut holds, which should form the core of your wall, you can select some screw on holds to fill in spaces where you don’t have studs.
-The feel and texture of the grip is very important.
-Look for a grip that has a smooth, rock like surface.
+In addition, tot-nut holds, which should form the core of your wall, you can select some screw-on holds to fill in spaces where you don’t have studs.
+The feel and texture of the grip are very important.
+Look for a grip that has a smooth, rock-like surface.
 Avoid irregularities in the gripping area.

-Safety is a paramount concern when we’re talking about climbing.
-You need a quality set of safety mats to cover your entire climbing area.
+Safety Mat is a paramount concern when we’re talking about climbing.
+You need a quality set of safety mats to cover your entire home climbing wall.
 Look for a mat that provides at least 2 inches of cushioning.
-The mats should fold up onto the wall when not in use via a hassle free locking system.
+The mats should fold up onto the home climbing wall when not in use via a hassle-free locking system.

-Suspension training is the perfect complement to rock climbing.
+Suspension training is the perfect complement to a home climbing wall.
 It will allow you to simulate all of the climbing moves that you do on the wall, in addition to functionally strengthening the muscles of your back, arms and legs.

 Here’s what to look for in a suspension trainer: